RyanSylvestre/ryansylvestre.github.com/presentations/js-app-performance/index.md

 # What is this about?

 * The What When and How to test your js application
-* Basic overview of Dynatrace
+* Basic overview of DynaTrace

 !SLIDE left